solo-io/gloo/docs/content/reference/cli/glooctl_istio_disable-mtls.md

 ---
-title: "glooctl istio uninject"
+title: "glooctl istio disable-mtls"
 weight: 5
 ---
-## glooctl istio uninject
+## glooctl istio disable-mtls

-Remove SDS & istio-proxy sidecars from gateway-proxy pod
+Disables Istio mTLS for a given upstream

 ### Synopsis

-Removes the istio-proxy sidecar from the gateway-proxy pod.
-Also removes the sds sidecar from the gateway-proxy pod.
-Also removes the gateway_proxy_sds cluster from the gateway-proxy envoy bootstrap ConfigMap.
+Disables Istio mTLS for a given upstream, by removing the sslConfig which lets envoy know to get the certs via SDS

 ```
-glooctl istio uninject [flags]
+glooctl istio disable-mtls [flags]
 ```

 ### Options

 ```
-  -h, --help                help for uninject
+  -h, --help              help for disable-mtls
-      --include-upstreams   whether or not to modify upstreams when uninstalling mTLS
+  -u, --upstream string   upstream for which the istio sslConfig needs to change
 ```

 ### Options inherited from parent commands